NL0125/NL_BlueStamp_Portfolio/index.md

 My solutions to these challenges were to make the velcro connections between the two vest sensors cover more area, holding the two sides more firmly.
 I then used electric tape to tie excess parts of the cables together and simply replaced and rewired the broken ultrasonic sensor circuit.

-Overall, my biggest challenges at Bluestamp were during the first two weeks, where I had to debug a myriad of components (such as Arduino Cloud and Pro Micro incompatability and every single ultrasonic sensor circuit).
+Overall, my biggest challenges at Bluestamp happened during the first two weeks, where I had to debug a myriad of components (such as Arduino Cloud and Pro Micro incompatability and checking every single ultrasonic sensor circuit).
 I had to resolder many connections I originally thought were sound and find out whether circuits didn't work because of wiring or dead batteries or broken components.
-This took a lot more time and effort than any other part of the program.
+This took a lot more time and effort than any other part of my project.

 My biggest triumphs at Bluestamp were every time I powered a circuit and it worked both consistently and the way I wanted it to.
 Although my project requires a lot of physical design (material and structural), the most important parts are the circuits and arduino boards.